 Notice which of the foods are high and low in the various nutrient categories.
-Broccoli wins in the Calcium category.

 - 13. Drag the chart below the data and position it where you think it looks best. - 14.
 Click in the spreadsheet to deselect the chart. - 15.
 Save and close the file.